Actually, that was sarcasm, in case you couldn't tell. Surprisingly enough, I really don't like owing money to Uncle Sam. But I do like my CPA.

 2. Using big company products.

-If you show me a test-prep book or video course made by a big company (like Kaplan or The Princeton Review), I can guarantee it won't be bad, but it won't be good, either.
+If you show me a test-prep book or video course made by a big company (like Kaplan, Magoosh, or The Princeton Review), I can guarantee it won't be bad, but it won't be incredibly helpful, either.
 These are one-size-fits all products, written for the average student in mind.
 But guess what?
 You're not the average student.
 You may need much more help than a static product can offer, or you may need deeper explanations of more difficult questions.
 Test-prep apps and websites are undoubtedly convenient, but technology is not a substitute for conversation.

 Big company books, for example, are usually not written by full-time tutors - therefore, the people who do write them cannot really be specialists in the material, since they don't see it day in and day out like full-time tutors do.
 Their advice and content is relentlessly mediocre.
 (Instead, look for books or courses made by independent, long-time tutors such as Erica Meltzer, Richard Corn, Steve Warner, Mike McClenathan, or Michael Cerro).